 We rule out questionable results

 Energage statistical tests look for any questionable results and ensure organizations are accurately administering the survey.
-Sometimes, we have to disqualify a small number of organizations based on what we find.
+Sometimes, we have to disqualify a small number of organizations based on what we find or other factors such as a low response rate.

 Organizations are grouped by size band